SukeshRondla/SocialMediaAPI/README.md

-# Instagram Clone API using FastAPI
+# Social Media Clone API using FastAPI

 This repository contains a FastAPI-based backend for a social media app resembling Instagram.
 The API offers four main routes for creating and managing posts, users, authentication, and voting/liking posts.